 A group of vaudevillians struggling to compete with talkies hits the road hoping for a comeback.
 Frustrated to be left behind, all of their kids put on a show themselves to raise money for the families and to prove they've got talent, too.

-Mickey Moran, a talented singer and musician, son of a veteran from the show business.
-Mickey has a partner, Patsi Barton, a pretty girl and also a very talented singer.
+Mickey Moran, a talented singer and musician, is son of a veteran from show business.
+Mickey has a partner, Patsy Barton, a pretty girl and also a very talented singer.
 One day, a big opportunity arrives for Mickey, a big contract to set up his own show.
 However, things don't go well, and in order to avoid being sent to a work farm, he'll improvise a show in the country, despite the awful weather conditions.
-Patsi's in love with Mickey, he loves her too, but for him the show must go on, and his big dream maybe will come true: formally stage his play in a big scenario, with a huge production.Written by
+Patsy's in love with Mickey, he loves her, too, but for him the show must go on, and his big dream maybe will come true: to formally stage his play in a big scenario, with a huge production.Written by

 See more »

 18 of 20 people found this review helpful.

 Was this review helpful to you?